CMT COVID-19 Policies & Procedures

 AFTER MISSION WEEK

-In accordance with CDC travel guidelines, all participants are required to quarantine for 2 weeks after travel.
-Individuals or parents must contact the youth leader if mission participant experiences any symptoms of illness up to 14 days after returning home.
-Youth leader will contact Director of Missions from Catholic Mission Trips, Inc to report illness, and if necessary, fellow participants will be contacted.
-By attending the mission, each participant and parents, must acknowledge the risks associated and importance of prevention regarding COVID-19.
+CDC does not require travelers to undergo a mandatory federal quarantine.
+However, CDC recommends that unvaccinated travelers self-quarantine after travel for 7 days with a negative test and for 10 days if they don’t get tested.
+Individuals or parents must contact the youth leader if participant experiences any symptoms of illness up to 14 days after returning home.
+Youth leader will contact the Director of Missions from Catholic Mission Trips, Inc: Megan Yedkois at 540-825-2917 or [email protected] to report illness, and if necessary, fellow participants will be contacted.
+By attending the mission, each participant and parents, must acknowledge the risks associated and importance of prevention regarding COVID-19 and COVID variants.
 We ask each family to be prepared to have an action plan if participant returns home with being exposed to COVID-19.